zulualphatango/brainstorming/README.md

   relevant info at hand

   subtasks:
-  -symbol recognition 95%+ accuracy (60-70 class, easy to get data with smartphone videos)
+    symbol recognition 95%+ accuracy (60-70 class, easy to get data with smartphone videos)
-  -scan descriptions/ relevant infos
+    scan descriptions/ relevant infos

   optional subtasks
-  -show symbols in a list, commonly searched symbols at top,
+    show symbols in a list, commonly searched symbols at top,
   maybe fast reach part differentiated from the all list
-  -processed texts with OCR
+    processed texts with OCR
-  -searchable by names, tags maybe or just plain search function
+    searchable by names, tags maybe or just plain search function
 usefulness: questionable, only if I specialize for relay networks/ I commonly get the task
   commonly used?
 2/3 (1 yes, 2 so-so, 3 no)
   saved time: couple of minutes